Pat O'Toole

-Patrick "Toole Time" O'Toole (born December 24, 1971, in Toronto, Ontario) is an assistant coach for the Rochester Knighthawks in the National Lacrosse League and a retired goaltender.
+Patrick "Toole Time" O'Toole (born December 24, 1971, in Toronto, Ontario) is a Canadian professional box lacrosse coach and former player who most recently served as an assistant coach for the Rochester Knighthawks in the National Lacrosse League.
 O'Toole was named NLL Goaltender of the Year in 2003.

 In 1998, as a member of the Brampton Excelsiors, O'Toole was awarded the Mike Kelly Memorial Trophy as most valuable player in the Mann Cup competition.

 In 2010, O'Toole became the NLL all-time saves leader with 6,464.

 He is one of the 2022 inductee list for the Brampton Sports Hall of Fame.